Quest Diagnostics to Speak at - GuruFocus.com

 PR Newswire

-SECAUCUS, N.J., June 1, 2023 /PRNewswire/ -- Quest Diagnostics Incorporated (NYSE: DGX), the world's leading provider of diagnostic information services, announced that it is scheduled to speak at the William Blair 43rd Annual Growth Stock Conference.
-Sam Samad, Executive Vice President and CFO will discuss recent market developments and trends as well as the company's performance and strategy.
-The presentation is scheduled for Tuesday, June 6, 2023, at 4:20 p.m.
+SECAUCUS, N.J., June 2, 2023 /PRNewswire/ -- Quest Diagnostics Incorporated (NYSE: DGX), the world's leading provider of diagnostic information services, announced that it is scheduled to speak at the Jefferies Global Healthcare Conference.
+Jim Davis, Chairman, CEO and President, will discuss recent market developments and trends as well as the company's performance and strategy.
+The presentation is scheduled for Thursday, June 8, 2023, at 2:30 p.m.
 Eastern Time.

-The presentation will be webcast live during the conference and will be available on the company's investor relations page which can be accessed at ir.QuestDiagnostics.com.
-The Q&A breakout session will not be webcast live but will be available as a replay.
-The archived presentation and Q&A breakout session will both be available within 24 hours after the conclusion of the live event and will remain available until July 4, 2023.
+The presentation and Q&A session will be webcast live during the conference and will be available on the company's investor relations page which can be accessed at ir.QuestDiagnostics.com.
+In addition, the archived webcast will be available within 24 hours after the conclusion of the live event and will remain available until July 6, 2023.

 About Quest Diagnostics